dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 ![Alt](element_naming.png)

-3. **A list of common resolutions is your best friend**
+3. **A list of common resolutions is your best friend** Create a list of common resolutions of the platform that you are targeting.
+Constantly check newly added UI using this list to make sure that everything scales correctly.

 ## Components
 4. **Use a Canvas Scaler with consistent resolution across all Canvases** </br>